Introducing RhinAer+™ Stylus, The Next-Generation Device for Chronic Rhinitis Relief

 For many patients with chronic rhinitis, medical management fails to provide the long-lasting relief they seek for their persistent runny nose, post-nasal drip, and congestion.
 Many in-office treatments for rhinitis are not comprehensive, while surgical options like septoplasty, turbinate reduction, or other ablative technologies yield mixed patient responses and may not address all symptoms.

-The Aerin® Console and the RhinAer Stylus offer a compact and portable solution that addresses multiple contributors to chronic rhinitis, seamlessly fitting into any clinic, office, or hospital environment.
-RhinAer is a convenient and efficient treatment option to incorporate into your practice.
+The Aerin® Console and the RhinAer Stylus offer a compact and portable solution that addresses multiple contributors to chronic rhinitis, seamlessly fitting into any clinic, office, or hospital environment. the RhinAer procedure is a convenient and efficient treatment option to incorporate into your practice.

 Proven Outcomes

-RhinAer stands as the most studied non-invasive chronic rhinitis solution.
+RhinAer Stylus stands as the most studied non-invasive chronic rhinitis solution.
 It is distinguished by long-term clinical outcomes, including data on post-nasal drip and chronic cough.
-In a multicenter clinical study, RhinAer provided durable and significant relief of chronic rhinitis symptoms with an 88% responder rate out to two years.1
+In a multicenter clinical study, RhinAer Stylus provided durable and significant relief of chronic rhinitis symptoms with an 88% responder rate out to two years.1

-Increased Access for RhinAer Patients
+Increased Access for RhinAer Procedure Patients

-RhinAer is covered by qualifying insurance plans when deemed medically necessary by a healthcare provider or ENT.
-The Aerin Reimbursement Center (ARC) is a HIPAA compliant, complimentary, third-party reimbursement support program made available by Aerin Medical to assist physicians and their patients with RhinAer insurance verification.
+RhinAer Stylus is covered by qualifying insurance plans when deemed medically necessary by a healthcare provider or ENT.
+The Aerin Reimbursement Center (ARC) is a HIPAA compliant, complimentary, third-party reimbursement support program made available by Aerin Medical to assist physicians and their patients with RhinAer Stylus insurance verification.

 Disclaimer